 I received my master's in Ecology, Evolution, and Conservation Biology from the Desjardin lab at San Francisco State University studying the evolution of wood decaying mushrooms (Marasmius) from Madagascar.
 For more about Madagascar, check out my blog, ShayShrooms.

-I am currently a Ph.D. candidate in the Sexton and Frank labs in the Quantitative and Systems Biology Program at the University of California, Merced.
+I received my Ph.D. in the Quantitative and Systems Biology Program at the University of California, Merced, advised Sexton and Frank.
 This interdisciplinary team has set out to uncover the mystery behind the Monkeyflower microbiome and discover whether these microbes influence their plant hosts across its range.

-I also serve as the Associate Director for the Center for Engaged Teaching and Learning at UC Merced, where I utilize my experience in pedagogy and biology to help faculty create the best STEM courses available to our students.
+I currently serve as the Associate Director for the Center for Engaged Teaching and Learning in the Teaching Commons at UC Merced, where I utilize my experience in pedagogy and biology education to help instructors create inclusive STEM courses to uplift all student experiences.